 Motoz Tractionator GPS

-For starters, neither the front or rear uses a solid strip of tread in the center of the tire.
+For starters, neither the front nor rear uses a solid strip of tread in the center of the tire.

-"Mitas E-07+ mounted for a customer on one of RIDE's Patagonia Tours"
+"Mitas E-07+ mounted for a Customer on one of our many Patagonia Tours"

 This approach gives the Mitas E-07+ a slight edge in off road conditions over the two tires mentioned above, but also reduces their life expectancy.

-They’re still fantastic, long wearing tires (most folks agree on getting roughly 8,000 miles out of the rear), but definitely won’t outlast other 50/50 adventure motorcycle tires.
+They’re still fantastic, long-wearing tires (most folks agree on getting roughly 8,000 miles out of the rear), but they won’t outlast other 50/50 adventure motorcycle tires.

 It’s also worth mentioning that Mitas uses a slightly narrower profile on their E-07+ tires, which has two main benefits.